physionetchallenges/physionetchallenges.github.io/2024/index.md

 Please use the above [example code](#algorithms) as templates for your submissions.

-Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and submit your algorithm after we begin accepting code submissions.
+Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://forms.gle/af4jwLMzjJPTqos8A) your algorithm after we begin accepting code submissions.
 We will provide feedback on your entry as soon as possible, so please wait at least **72 hours** before contacting us about the status of your entry.

 Please note that you remain the [owners](#ip) of any code that you submit, and we encourage you to use an [open-source license](#open).

 ## <a name="scoring"></a> Scoring

-For the unofficial phase of the Challenge, the evaluation metric for the digitization task is the signal-noise ratio (SNR) of the reconstructed signal, and the evaluation metric for the classification task is the *F*-measure.
+The evaluation metric for the digitization task is the signal-noise ratio (SNR) of the reconstructed signal, and the evaluation metric for the classification task is the macro *F*-measure.
 Higher values of both evaluation metrics are better.
-The team with the highest SNR wins the digitization task, and the team with the highest *F*-measure wins the classification tasks.
+The team with the highest SNR wins the digitization task, and the team with the highest macro *F*-measure wins the classification tasks.

 These metrics are [implemented](https://github.com/physionetchallenges/evaluation-2024) in the `evaluate_model` script.
 We invite feedback about these metrics.